Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Soils:

-Flysch (marl and sandstone)
+Flysch (marl and sandstone).

 Location:

-Central Istria
+Central Istria.

 Impact:

-Balance, aromatics, finesse
+Balance, aromatics, finesse.

 Best suited for:

-• Malvasia with elegance
+• Elegant Malvasia

 • Fresh whites